parazyd/tordam/protocol.md

 ```

 The client will try to decode and decrypt this secret, and send it back
-to the directory to complete its part of the handshake.
-The POST request
+to the node to complete its part of the handshake.
+The POST request this
-this time will contain the following data:
+time will contain the following data:
-* `type` reflects the type of the node (node/directory)
+* `type` reflects the type of the node
 * `address` holds the address of the Tor hidden service
 * `message` is the decrypted and base64 encoded secret that the server
   had just sent us.